bigdataethics/RawSite/content/tutorial/PythonDictionary.md

 Initialize two more dictionaries.
 Create bi-grams and tri-grams from the verse text.
 Add the bi-grams and tri-grams to the dictionary along with their verse references.

+When creating bi-grams the `ngrams` function returns a list of tuples, each tuple having two elements like this: `[('in', 'the'), ('the', 'beginning'), ('beginning', 'God')...]`.
+However, it would be convenient if the keys in our dictionary were just one string (of two words) rather than a tuple.
+The two elements of the tuple can be joined using `" ".join()` and putting a space between the two words.

 ```python
 from nltk.corpus import stopwords
 from nltk import ngrams